 Elizabeth is a 2020-22 PDGYA Making Music winner; Making Music’s prestigious Philip & Dorothy Green Young Artists Awards recognise the finest young musical talent in the UK today, offering performance platforms with Making Music's 3,700+ group members.
-Elizabeth is Live Music Now artist - a scheme founded by the legendary violinist, Yehudi Menuhin, which seeks to bring high quality music to those who might otherwise never experience live music.
+Elizabeth is also Live Music Now artist - a scheme founded by the legendary violinist, Yehudi Menuhin, which seeks to bring high quality music to those who might otherwise never experience live music.
 Elizabeth has taken the harp into SEN Schools, Carehomes and Psychiatric Hospital Schools, using the warmth and versatility of the instrument to connect with others.
-Elizabeth has also been an artist on the Countess of Munster Recital Scheme since 2018 and has taken bookings with many leading music festivals in the U.K. Elizabeth has become the most recent member of the pioneering Harp Quartet, 4 Girls 4 Harps, and enjoys performing original works, commissions and arrangements, showcasing the incredible potential and verve of four harps combined.
+Elizabeth was also an artist on the Countess of Munster Recital Scheme from 2018-20 and has taken bookings with many leading music festivals in the U.K. Elizabeth has become the most recent member of the pioneering Harp Quartet, 4 Girls 4 Harps, and enjoys performing original works, commissions and arrangements, showcasing the incredible potential and verve of four harps combined.

 Elizabeth recently became the owner of a rare 1930s Lyon&Healy Harp, made possible by the generous support of the Countess of Munster Musical Trust.